Blue Dart plans 1.5-bln-rupee capex in 2012

+BRIEF-Glenmark Pharmaceuticals gets tentative ANDA nod from U.S. FDA for saxagliptin tablets

+* Says receives tentative ANDA approval for saxagliptin tablets, 2.5 mg and 5 mg Source text - (http://bit.ly/2sqOx3e) Further company coverage:

-MUMBAI Logistics firm Blue Dart (BLDT.NS) has earmarked around 1.5 billion rupees of capex in 2012 to expand air and ground services, Yogesh Dhingra, director of finance, told reporters on Tuesday.
+MUMBAI Dec 13 Logistics firm Blue Dart has earmarked around 1.5 billion rupees of capex in 2012 to expand air and ground services, Yogesh Dhingra, director of finance, told reporters on Tuesday.

 The company had spent a similar amount over the past two years as capex and will not cut investments in 2012, despite slowing growth, Dhingra said.